Privoce/vocechat-server-rust/README.md

 # Free for personal use, require license for non-personal use.

 `VoceChat` is an open-source commercial software.
 The VoceChat server is the smallest, stablest and most efficient independent chat server on today's market, which is good for integration to your own app.
-VoceChat is free for personal use, which we define as equal or less than 20 registered users, if you want to integrate VoceChat to your own app/site for a larger user base, you have to purchase a license.
+VoceChat official image is free for personal use, which we define as equal or less than 20 registered users, if you want to integrate VoceChat to your own app/site for a larger user base, you have to purchase a license.
 The license is 49$/version.

 Our team also provide customization service.
 We also provide resale license for NAS and cloud providers who want to collaborate with us.